whitmanarchive/whitman-LG_1855_variorum/README.md

 The snippets process also creates a JS file, `output/[environment]/manifests/snippets/index.js` which contains information about how to relate all of the manifests.

 If you are pulling the data repository changes to the server that the pages which use the manifests are calling, you should see the changes upon hard refreshing.

-### HTML

-The variorum is currently set up to run in two ways:  either on-the-fly in cocoon using XSL variables OR as pregenerated HTML using variables from `config/public.yml`.